Art Garfunkel: Acting

-Garfunkel pursued an acting career in the early 70s, appearing in two Mike Nichols films: Catch-22 (1970), in which he played a supporting role as the 19-year-old naive Lieutenant Nately, and Carnal Knowledge (1971), a co-starring role in which he played the idealistic character Sandy.
+Garfunkel pursued an acting career in the early 1970s, appearing in two Mike Nichols films: Catch-22 (1970), in which he played a supporting role as the 19-year-old naive Lieutenant Nately, and Carnal Knowledge (1971), a co-starring role in which he played the idealistic character Sandy.
 His role as Sandy secured him a nomination for Best Supporting Actor at the 1972 Golden Globe Awards.

 He later appeared in Nicolas Roeg's Bad Timing (1980) as Alex Linden, an American psychiatrist who serves as the film's main antagonist.
-The film received the Toronto Festival of Festivals's highest honor, the People's Choice Award, and the London Film Critics' Circle Award for Best Director.
+The film received the Toronto Festival of Festivals' highest honor, the People's Choice Award, and the London Film Critics' Circle Award for Best Director.

 He appeared in Good to Go (1986), directed by Blain Novak, starring as a Washington, D.C., journalist who struggles to clear his name after being framed for rape and murder.
 Garfunkel then appeared in the medical crime drama Boxing Helena (1993), directed by Jennifer Lynch, as Lawrence Augustine.

-Garfunkel's most recent film is The Rebound (2010), directed by Bart Freundlich.
+Garfunkel's most recent film is The Rebound (2009), directed by Bart Freundlich.
 He played Harry Finklestein, the slightly senile and comic-relief father of the film's main character.

 Voice classification

 Garfunkel is a tenor who usually sang the higher parts in Simon & Garfunkel's harmonies.
-Garfunkel's voice changed almost imperceptibly until his late fifties, when it began to lower after years of smoking.
+His voice changed almost imperceptibly until his late fifties, when it began to lower after years of smoking.
 He quit smoking around 2010 to aid his recovery from vocal cord paresis.